 “The worst enemy of creativity is self-doubt.”
 Sylvia Plath

 A truer statement cannot have been written!
-But, it holds true about more than creativity.
+It holds true about more than creativity.
 How often have I stood in my own way by questioning my ability despite working hard at something?
 Many times, we are not sure of ourselves but not due to actual proof.
 Being free is letting go of all that self-doubt and allowing ourselves the freedom to fly.

 1. List your self-doubts.